gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-netlify.md

 ## Next Steps

-You now have a live website served over https, distributed through CDN, and configured for continuous deployment.
+You now have a live website served over HTTPS, distributed through CDN, and configured for continuous deployment.
 Dig deeper into the Netlify documentation:

 1. [Using a Custom Domain][]
 2. [Setting up HTTPS on Custom Domains][httpscustom]